gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 #### Closure System

-Closure systems are what keeps the shoe tight against your foot and make it resist coming off, you know these from your street shoes.
+Closure systems are what keeps the shoe tight against your foot and make it resist coming off.
+You know these from your street shoes.
 In climbing shoes, they come with different advantages and disadvantages.

 Laces are the old school method.
 Most climbing shoe designs with laces have the lacing extend very far down the shoe, so you can get the exactly right amount of snugness at every part of the foot.
 They not only allow for a very finely tuned fit, they also allow for cinching down a great deal around narrow or low volume parts of your foot.
-Their biggest downside is that they take a long time to put on and take off.
+Their biggest downside is that they require a long time to put on and take off.
 For bouldering, where you might want to take your shoes off between attempts, this is a much bigger impediment than it is for something like climbing a big wall.
 Another disadvantage is that the lacing reaching far down the shoe leaves less space down the toe for a big toehook patch.